 Your credit mix accounts for about 10% of your credit score and highlights the different types of debts you have – credit cards, student loans, auto loans, etc. It’s important to have a healthy credit mix to show you are a reliable and responsible borrower, which may help boost your score slightly.

 Summary of Credit Tips

 There are plenty of credit score tips and tricks that you can focus on to help build, improve, and maintain your credit score.
 However, the best way to build strong credit is to practice healthy credit habits consistently.
-Monitor your monthly spending, pay your bills on time, and be aware of all your open accounts.
+Monitor your monthly spending, pay your bills on time, and know all your open accounts.

 If you or someone you know is interested in learning more about credit or would like to speak with a mortgage specialist on how to improve your credit score, contact us today.